A Disappearing Act? The Reefs of Vieques

 Reefs off of Vieques still need time to recover from past impacts from the U.S. Navy booming activities.
 With climate change and other significant impacts threatening the region like hurricanes, it is ever-important to effectively protect and sustain these regions.

-Alexandra Novotny is a graduate student in Error!
-Hyperlink reference not valid.
-Degree program.
+Alexandra Novotny is a graduate student.
 Her focus is protecting the environment and solving the world’s most complex issues, including climate change, using interdisciplinary approaches and business tactics.
 The blog post above is an example of her work in the NR 5884 Landscape Systems & Strategies course taught by Dr. Daniel Marcucci.
 Alex has a BS in Geology with a concentration in Environmental Science from the State University of New York – Cortland.

 The Center for Leadership in Global Sustainability thanks the following photographers for sharing their work through the Creative Commons License: NOAA Photo Library; Sarah Richter; NASA’s Marshall Space Flight Center; noelweathers; and USFWS.